-1. BASIS OF PRESENTATION:
+1. BASIS OF PRESENTATION

-The accompanying Schedule of Expenditures of Federal Awards (the Schedule) includes the federal award activity of the City of Newport Beach, California (the City), under programs of the federal government for the year ended June 30, 2016.
+The accompanying Schedule of Expenditures of Federal Awards (the Schedule) includes the federal award activity of the City of Newport Beach, California (the City), under programs of the federal government for the year ended June 30, 2019.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of the City, it is not intended to, and does not, present the financial statements of the City.
 The City's reporting entity is defined in Note 1 of the notes to the City's financial statements.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES:
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Expenditures reported on the Schedule are reported using the modified accrual basis of accounting for governmental funds and the accrual basis for proprietary funds, which is described in Note 1 of the notes to the City's financial statements.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance and OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

-3. INDIRECT COST RATE:
+3. INDIRECT COST RATE